-NAME OF COURSE: English IV
+NAME OF COURSE: English IV LENGTH OF CLASS: one year

 English III, 12th grade

 This course will help develop the skills necessary to communicate effectively through speaking and writing; to synthesize and analyze a variety of texts; and to extend learning beyond the academic realm.
 To begin the course, we will practice critical thinking skills and explore our own individual writing.